 2015 IUGG General Assembly in Prague, Czech Republic

-The Institute of Geophysics of the Academy of Sciences of the Czech Republic and the Czech National Committee of Geodesy and Geophysics will host the XXVI General Assembly of the International Union of Geodesy and Geophysics (IUGG) from June 22 to July 2, 2015.
-This multi-disciplinary conference will cover the topics of all eight scientific associations of the IUGG.
+The Institute of Geophysics of the Academy of Sciences of the Czech Republic and the Czech National Committee of Geodesy and Geophysics hosted the XXVI General Assembly of the International Union of Geodesy and Geophysics (IUGG) from June 22 to July 2, 2015.
+This multi-disciplinary conference covered the topics of all eight scientific associations of the IUGG.
 Conference details can be found on the XXVI IUGG General Assembly website.

 IUGG Early Career Scientist Awardees